Register a vehicle (permit, licence plate and sticker)

 Any outstanding fines in the licence plate holder’s name will be applied in addition to the above prices.

 Visa, MasterCard, American Express, Debit, Cash, Certified Cheque

 Vehicle permits and licence plates are issued immediately.
 Personalized licence plates will be mailed to the address you provide.

-Notice: As of September 1, 2013, some fees have changed for driver and vehicle services.
+Notice: Beginning January 1, 2015, some fees have changed for driver and vehicle services.
 Learn more about which fees have changed and which fees will be changing.